jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 					},
 					. . .
 Other filter declarations.
 				]
+				. . .
+Other filter profiles.
 			}
 			. . .
-Other configuration values.
+Other global configuration values.
 		},
 		. . .
 Other module values.
 	}